 Residents in St John's Wood NW8 also missed out in the previous round.
 The first cycle hangars are proposed in Blenheim Terrace, Mackennal Street, Marlborough Place and Wellington Place.

-In Pimlico SW1V we've heard that the residents' association FREDA has already objected to proposed cycle hangars in Alderney Street, Belgrave Road, Gloucester Street & St George's Drive.
-Please raise your own voice.
-Emails in support must outnumber objections.
+In Pimlico SW1V we heard that the residents' association FREDA objected to proposed cycle hangars in Alderney Street, Belgrave Road, Gloucester Street and St George's Drive.
+So we encouraged local cyclists to write in support of the hangars.

 Additional cycle hangars proposed in the north of Westminster: